 And with that, the Battle carried on.
 For those entrenched in this war, there would be no Christmas truce like there had been during WWI.

 Many soldiers spent Christmas 1944 “celebrating” the best that they could.
 For American soldiers within Bastogne, Christmas services were held by the Army Chaplain.
 For the soldiers that were defending Bastogne outside of the city limits, their Christmas was spent on the battlefield.
 There have been many stories shared by veterans who described Belgian families taking them into their homes on Christmas Eve and Christmas Day.
 As one veteran recounts:

 “We were out in the outskirts of Bastogne, we found this farmhouse… Inside was a man and a woman, and a little boy and a little girl…the wife, she gave us some soup and some black bread.
 We stayed there all night in this farmhouse.
 The war was going on fiercely outside and for some reason the farmhouse never got hit.
 We were there Christmas Eve.
 We sang Christmas songs that night with this Belgian family.
 We sang Jingle Bells and Silent Night.
 The words were different but the music was the same….”

 -Keith Davis (in an interview with the BBC Witness Podcast)

 This Christmas marks the 72nd anniversary of the Battle of the Bulge, and more specifically, the Siege of Bastogne.
-In remembrance of the event, we are presenting photographs held by NARA’s Still Picture Unit that document how soldiers spent Christmas during the Battle of the Bulge.
+In remembrance of the soldiers that spent their Christmas in war, we are presenting photographs held by NARA’s Still Picture Unit that document the Battle of the Bulge during Christmastime.